dpkillian/scraper/README.md

 # Scraper
-Scaper is a news scaper app that grabs headlines from the New York Times and displays them without ads in a scrolling format.
+Scaper is a news aggregation app that grabs headlines from the New York Times and displays them without ads in a scrolling format.
 The app supports a notes feature where uses can leave a comment or note associated with any artile.

 ## Description